google/WebFundamentals/src/content/en/updates/2020/01/devtools.md

 {# https://chromium.googlesource.com/devtools/devtools-frontend/+/2670a655e45c5a677e527dca07693200d7916ac3 #}

-## Source map errors in the Console {: #sourcemaperrors }
+## More detailed source map errors in the Console {: #sourcemaperrors }

-The Console now tells you when a source map has failed to load or parse.
+The Console now provides more detail on why a source map failed to load or parse.
+Previously it just provided an error without explaining what went wrong.

 ![A source map loading error in the Console](/web/updates/images/2020/01/sourcemap.png)